sudipkundu999/CobraUI/README.md

 Lists are used to show collective information in an organized to the point manner.

-You will find the following types of **Image** on https://cobra-ui.netlify.app/docs/docs#List
+You will find the following types of **List** on https://cobra-ui.netlify.app/docs/docs#List

 - Spaced list
 - Stacked list